pysal/pysal/doc/source/users/installation.rst

 Windows
 ~~~~~~~~

-To keep up to date with pysal development, you will need a Git client that allows you to access and
+To keep up to date with PySAL development, you will need a Git client that allows you to access and
 update the code from our repository.
 We recommend
 `GitHub Windows <http://windows.github.com/>`_ for a more graphical client, or
 `Git Bash <https://code.google.com/p/msysgit/downloads/list?q=label:Featured>`_ for a